wilmkr/naija_emojis/README.md

 - Partialy update an Emoji

 ```
-Send a PATCH request containing the Emoji's position in the emojis table to https://w-naija-emoji.herokuapp.com/emojis
+Send a PATCH request containing the Emoji's ID in the emojis table to https://w-naija-emoji.herokuapp.com/emojis

 E.g. to update just the name of the first emoji: